 - Real-time social media sentiment analysis for “Consumer Pulse”

-Customers want simple, consistent, and relevant experiences across all channels, touchpoints, mobile screens and devices.
+Let’s face it – The old uni-channel retail model is dying in some cases and changing in others.
+E-commerce is driving nearly all retail growth.
+Digital customers want simple, consistent, and relevant experiences across all channels, touchpoints, mobile screens and devices.

 Gen Y and Millenial segments increasingly call the shots and success will be based on how well companies, and every frontline employee, decipher the growing disparity between “what they say” vs. “what they actually do.”